eburghar/kakship/README.md

 It uses a forked [yew-ansi](https://github.com/eburghar/yew-ansi.git) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.

-The kakoune script call `kakship` in normal mode when idle for all buffers whose names don't start with `*`.
+The kakoune script call `kakship` in normal mode when idle for all buffers whose names don't start and end with `*`.
 As `starship` is really fast and format a prompt in ms, the script doesn't need to be clever about when refreshing the status bar.

 ## Installation